jillianlg/lab-02c-craigslist-layout/README.md

    * Middle
       * Middle has 4 grandchildren; Header and Column 1, 2 & 3
           * Header
+            * Header has 7 boxes in a row
           * Middle has 3 grand children in columns;
             * Column 1
               * Column 1 has 3 great-grand children in rows;